suBTrap-API/NastU-Core/README.md

 🛠 Creating Plugins
 ---

-* Add NastU-Core to your dependencies (it is dont hosted by Maven Central, so you needed to specify a custom repository) .
+* Add NastU-Core to your dependencies (it is don't hosted by Maven Central, so you needed to specify a custom repository) .

 ```xml